zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 1. Log on to Group Net Canada Life portal
 1. Select "Billing" > View or Print Bill > Current month's Bill
-1. Open up the Current Statment.
+1. Open up the Current Statement.
 Scroll down to the "Adjustments for Prior Periods" section.
 Anyone on this list needs to have thier Employer Premiums.
 1. On the Canada Life Portal Select "Enrollment" > "Mantain/Inquire on Employee"
 1. Enter the following
     - Function: View In Force Premiums and Taxes